uzumstanley/Real-Time-Traffic-Congestion-Prediction-and-Route-Optimization-for-London/CollStats(Collision Locations)/README.md

 Visualization: Create visualizations to highlight trends and patterns in the data.
 Predictive Modeling: Build a machine learning model to predict the likelihood of collisions based on features like location, time, weather, and road conditions.
 Innovation: Propose actionable insights for TfL to reduce collisions, such as targeted road safety campaigns, improved lighting, or traffic management.
-Step 2: Set Up Your Environment

-We'll use Python and free tools/libraries:
+Tech Stack Python and Tools/Libraries:

 Python Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn.

-IDE: Jupyter Notebook (free and easy to use).
-Data Storage: The dataset is already uploaded, so no need for external storage.
+Data Source: The dataset is TfL Collision Statistics Data.